SABELOMAWELA/SABELOMAWELA/README.md

 FONT-END WEB DESIGNING STUDENT
 ---------------------

 I'm a student pursuing a career in front-end web design.
-I'm originally from Phokeng but raised in Pretoria , I like learning new things, and I'm eager to get some experience in the software engineering field.
+I'm originally from Pretoria , I like learning new things, and I'm eager to get some experience in the software engineering field.

-* 🌍  I'm based in PHOKENG
+* 🌍  I'm based in Pretoria
 * ✉️  You can contact me at [MAWELAS63@GMAIL.COM](mailto:MAWELAS63@GMAIL.COM)
 * 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on websites